Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Conclusion

 \section{Conclusion}

-In conclusion, we propose using Loss Conditional Training (LCT) to train binary classification models under severe class imbalance.
+In conclusion, we analyze the theoretically well-studied Vector Scaling (VS) loss, and identify that, in practice, its performance exhibits significant variability for binary class imbalance problems with severe imbalance.
+We mitigate this problem by training over a family of loss functions.
 We find that this consistently both improves the ROC curves and reduces the model's sensitivity to hyperparameter choices.
 This improvement comes from the fact that training over a family of loss functions is a proxy for optimizing along different TPR and FPR tradeoffs.
 Areas of future work include studying how to adapt this method to work on multi-class classification problems under imbalance and regression tasks.